HighSchoolHacking/GLS/docs/development.md

 When adding a new command class, you'll need to override the abstract `getMetadata` and `render` commands.

-To directly see which files you should add or edit to add a new command, run a full-text search on both the PascalCase command name (e.g. `MemberFunction`) and the GLS style name (e.g. `member function`).
+To directly see which files you should add or edit to add a new command, run a full-text search on both the PascalCase command name (e.g. `MemberFunction`) and the Budgie style name (e.g. `member function`).

-_([#375](https://github.com/general-language-syntax/GLS/issues/375) tracks adding a utility to automate adding this!)_
+_([#375](https://github.com/budgielang/budgie/issues/375) tracks adding a utility to automate adding this!)_

 ### "Native" Commands